Sheikh-A/flexproject/README.md

 | DELETE | /api/flex/:id          | Removes the client with the specified id and returns the **deleted client object**.
  |
 | PUT    | /api/flex/:id          | Updates the client with the specified `id` using data from the `request body`.
 Returns the modified document, **NOT the original**.                                           |

+###FRONT END
+- Front end deployed using create-react-app
+- Uses Axios for endpoints
+    -error handling for all async (axios/AJAX) calls
+- React Forms
+- Fetches data from Flex API above, link is from Heroku
+- Uses React Router
+- Styled-Components
+- Dog CEO API built into front-end for fun, this is accessable without logging in.